Thank you for speaking at the European Open Source Security Forum 2026 in Brussels, Belgium, on 9 June 2026.

 Venue

-European Open Source Security Forum 2025 will take place at the Centre for European Policy Studies, Pl. du Congrès 1, 1000 Bruxelles, Belgium
+European Open Source Security Forum 2026 will take place at The Dominican, Rue Leopold 9, 1000 Bruxelles, Belgium.

-The schedule will be announced on Thursday, 25 September, and will be posted on our website using Sched.com.
+The schedule will be announced in early May and posted on our website via Sched.com.

 If you have a conflict with the timing of your talk, find that it conflicts with the content of another talk, or are having problems uploading your bio and photo, please contact cfp@linuxfoundation.org.